Stephanie D. Bajo, Psy.D., ABPP-CN

 How does your background qualify you for this office?

-As the outgoing co-chair of the NAN Legislative Action and Advocacy Committee (LAAC), I understand the importance of working collaboratively with fellow neuropsychologists and other NAN members to advocate for the field of neuropsychology as a whole.
+As a previous co-chair of the NAN Legislative Action and Advocacy Committee (LAAC), I understand the importance of working collaboratively with fellow neuropsychologists and other NAN members to advocate for the field of neuropsychology as a whole.
 My prior NAN committee work has provided the necessary foundation to effectively uphold the mission of NAN and support the needs of the NAN membership.
-In addition, my past and current professional and clinical experiences include administrative responsibilities that require diligent note-taking and detail-oriented preparation of written work, which are skills that will prepare me well for the Secretary role.
-Overall, I believe my background and strong desire to serve the needs of the broader professional community will allow me to be an effective member on the NAN Board through the position of Secretary.
+In addition, my past and current clinical and teaching experiences include administrative and leadership responsibilities that will prepare me well for the NAN Member-At-Large role.
+Overall, I believe my background and long-term interest in serving the needs of the broader professional community will allow me to be an effective member on the NAN Board through the position of Member-At-Large.

 What do you see as the major challenges to neuropsychology in the next 5 years?
 How do you believe NAN, under your leadership, can be effective in meeting these challenges?